CyVerse-learning-materials/genome_annotation_quality/.github/ISSUE_TEMPLATE/triage-for-2-0-release.md

     -  Best practice is to AVOID inline hyperlinks
     -  Where possible links should NOT be on the `.rst` page but on a single document that is included. (e.g. `custom_urls.txt` or `cyverse_rst_defined_substitutions.txt`)
+    - `custom_urls.txt` should be for URLS specific to that repo
+    - `cyverse_rst_defined_substitutions.txt` is a list of generic links to other CyVerse and Learning Center pages
     - Links should have the form below and open in a new tab:
         ````
             .. |Link Title| raw:: html